Downloading Data From FamilySearch – Update to Census Analysis Part 2

 Good organization is essential in any genealogical research, but it is critical in a genetic genealogy project.
 Just because two people have shared DNA doesn’t mean that you have proof that you are both descended from a particular ancestor.
 An accurate paper trail must accompany the matches to aid proper identification.
 For example, in Ancestry,

 The Early Life of Julia Beam Part 1 introduced Julia Beam who was tarred and feathered on 17 October 1891 by a group of men in Glen Gardner, Hunterdon County.
 Newspapers throughout the country followed the trials with great interest.
-My Ladies – Julia Beam Part 1 The Beam Family Julia Beam was likely
+My Ladies – Julia Beam Part 1 The Beam Family Julia Beam was likely born

 My Ladies – Julia Beam Part 2 Read More »